5hir0kur0/readeck-annotation-export/README.md

 ## Features

 - Export annotations for one or more articles by their IDs
-- Converts HTML annotations to Markdown format
+- Converts HTML annotations to Logseq Markdown format (list of blockquotes)
-- Can also export the annotations as plain text (with all formatting stripped)
+- Can also export the annotations as plain text (Logseq markdown, with formatting *within* each quote stripped)

 ## Usage